-threaten to make safe and legal abortion even harder to obtain in a state with
+(REVISED 1.19.22) This lawsuit challenges two Oklahoma measures which threaten to make safe and legal abortion even harder to obtain in a state with only two abortion providers.

 This lawsuit is the eighth time in five years that the Center for Reproductive Rights has challenged unconstitutional restrictions on reproductive health care in Oklahoma, including a lawsuit filed in September 2015 challenging an omnibus measure that blatantly violates the Oklahoma Constitution’s single subject rule.
-The Center is also challenging the state’s Texas-style clinic shutdown law and most recently passed restrictions on medication abortion.
+The Center also successfully challenged the state’s Texas-style clinic shutdown law and most recently passed restrictions on medication abortion.
 The state Supreme Court temporarily blocked the clinic shutdown law from taking effect in November 2014 and a state court permanently blocked the restrictions on medication abortion last month.

 Plaintiff(s): Nova Health Systems d/b/a Reproductive Services

 Co-Counsel/Cooperating Attorneys: Blake Patton at Walding &, Patton

 Summary: The Center filed a complaint in Oklahoma state court on October 2, 2015 challenging HB 1721, which bans the most common method of second trimester abortion, and HB 1409, which triples the state’s mandatory waiting period from 24 to 72 hours.
 The Center is arguing that these measures violate a woman’s constitutional right to abortion, the Oklahoma Constitution’s prohibition on special laws, and were passed for the improper purpose of restricting women’s access to abortion care in Oklahoma.
 On October 14, the district court granted our motion for a temporary injunction of HB 1721 and the law is now blocked.
 HB 1409 took effect on November 1, 2015.